 - Throw a few handfuls in a soup or stew.
 This will bulk up your vegetable quotient and you don’t have to prepare anything ahead of time.
 Make sure you add a little extra liquid to your stew for the dehydrated vegetables.

 - Throw some into ramen, rice dishes, meatloaf, and other savory dishes, just as with soups and stews.
-Make sure to rehydrate from directions above, or add enough extra liquid into your dish to allow the produce to rehydrate during cooking;
+Make sure to rehydrate from the directions above, or add enough extra liquid into your dish to allow the produce to rehydrate during cooking;

 - Create Just Add Water gift jars with soups or stews to give to friends or keep in your pantry.

 - Grind it to make a vegetable powder that you can toss into meatloaf, casseroles, curries, burgers, smoothies, etc., to bulk up your vegetable intake.
 Much like making a green powder that I do here.
-You can even add the vegetable powder to sour cream or soft tofu or yogurt to create a dipping sauce for
+You can even add the vegetable powder to sour cream or soft tofu, or yogurt to create a dipping sauce for

 - Use dehydrated corn to grind and make cornmeal.